shanselman/firsttimersonly/index.md

 ### You can do it!
 Here's how.
 If you have never contributed to an open source project before and you're just getting started, consider exploring these resources.

-* [First contributions](https://github.com/multunus/first-contributions) is a hands-on tutorial that walks you through contributions workflow on GitHub.
+* [First contributions](https://github.com/firstcontributions/first-contributions) is a hands-on tutorial that walks you through contributions workflow on GitHub.
 When you complete the tutorial, you have made a contribution to the same project.
 * [https://up-for-grabs.net](https://up-for-grabs.net) is a site that aggregates (rolls up and makes easy to explore) projects that actively *want* help.
 They label those projects with things like "up-for-grabs", "jump-in" or "help wanted."
-* [goodfirstissues.com](https://goodfirstissues.com) is a site that aggregates *the latest issues* with the label "Good First Issue", which is a GitHub feature for finding easy issues to tackle (see [here](https://github.blog/2020-01-22-how-we-built-good-first-issues)). *goodfirstissues.com* empowers first-time contributors to find and select issues that they want to solve.
+* [goodfirstissues.com](https://goodfirstissues.com) is a site that aggregates *the latest issues* with the label "Good First Issue", which is a GitHub feature for finding easy issues to tackle (see [how it was built](https://github.blog/2020-01-22-how-we-built-good-first-issues/)). *goodfirstissues.com* empowers first-time contributors to find and select issues that they want to solve.
 * [goodfirstissue.dev](https://goodfirstissue.dev/) curates easy pickings from popular open-source projects, and helps you make your first contribution to open-source.
 * [CodeTriage](https://www.codetriage.com/) helps you subscribe to your favorite open-source projects and get a new open issue from them in your inbox every day.
-* Read blog posts and guides on how to [contribute to an open source project](https://www.hanselman.com/blog/GetInvolvedInOpenSourceTodayHowToContributeAPatchToAGitHubHostedOpenSourceProjectLikeCode52.aspx), then pick one!
+* Read blog posts and guides on how to [contribute to an open source project](https://www.hanselman.com/blog/get-involved-in-open-source-today-how-to-contribute-a-patch-to-a-github-hosted-open-source-project-like-code-52), then pick one!
 * If you're just getting started with tech and are planning to become a social developer, we've made a documentary training movie for you!
-[Get Involved in Tech](http://www.getinvolvedintech.com) walks you through setting up your GitHub account, exploring StackOverflow, setting up a blog and starting to tweet!
+[Get Involved in Tech](https://getinvolved.hanselman.com/) walks you through setting up your GitHub account, exploring StackOverflow, setting up a blog and starting to tweet!
 * Wondering what someone else's first contribution was?
 You can easily find out any GitHub usernames "[First Pull Request](https://firstpr.me/)" here!
 (I think you'll find that most people's first PRs were relatively small [like Kent's](https://firstpr.me/#kentcdodds)).
-* We think that open source projects [should value civility, kindness, and patience with new developers](https://www.hanselman.com/blog/BringKindnessBackToOpenSource.aspx).
+* We think that open source projects [should value civility, kindness, and patience with new developers](https://www.hanselman.com/blog/bring-kindness-back-to-open-source).
 We encourage you to explore projects that have a published [Code of Conduct](https://www.contributor-covenant.org/).

 ### Yes, it's scary.
 But SO rewarding!